Terms and Conditions

 - If you wish to make any amendments to your Event after the confirmation has been issued, you must inform Us in writing or by email and We will do Our best to implement your request.
 In the event that We are able to do so, an amendment fee of £40 per alteration per booking will be payable along with any costs incurred by Ourselves and any costs or charges incurred or imposed by any of Our suppliers.
 However, if you

-- make changes to your booking less than 8 weeks before departure
+- make changes to your booking less than ten weeks before departure;

 - If you wish to change any aspect of your tour after it has commenced, DTC and/or Our agents will do their best to make the changes you have asked for, subject to you being responsible for any cancellation and/or retention charges that may be levied for the arrangements originally booked, for the cost of your new arrangements and for any costs incurred by DTC and/or Our agents in attempting to secure or securing any revised arrangements.

 - If you wish to transfer your booking to another person, you may request do so provided the reason for the transfer is for personal illness, the death or serious illness of a close family member, jury service, redundancy or unavoidable work commitments not known about at the time of booking.
 DTC reserves the right to request proof of these situations if it deems it appropriate.
-Requests for a transfer must be made in writing at least 60 days prior to departure and must be accompanied by documentary proof of the reason for the transfer (e.g. a doctor‟s certificate), full details of the person who will replace you, any outstanding balance due for the tour, a payment of £40 to cover Our administration costs plus such amount as Our suppliers will require to effect the change.
-DTC reserves the right to retain your original registration fee and a new registration fee will be required from the person who is to replace you.
-Any transfer requests made within 60 days of departure may incur additional administration costs.
+Requests for a transfer must be made in writing at least 70 days prior to departure and must be accompanied by documentary proof of the reason for the transfer (e.g. a doctor’s certificate), full details of the person who will replace you, any outstanding balance due for the tour, a payment of £40 to cover Our administration costs plus such amount as Our suppliers will require to effect the change.
+DTC reserves the right to retain your original Registration Fee and a new Registration Fee will be required from the person who is to replace you.
+Any transfer requests made within 70 days of departure may incur additional administration costs.
 Please note that, in some cases, suppliers such as airlines treat name changes as a cancellation, levying cancellation charges and requiring full payment for a new ticket.
 All these charges will be payable by you or the replacement person.

 - The arrangements on Our website and brochure are booked and planned many months in advance and changes may, from time to time, be necessary.
 DTC reserves the right to alter any of the prices, facilities or Services described in its brochure at any time before confirming a booking.
 Any such changes will be notified to you at the time you make your booking.

 - We also reserve the right to make changes to and correct errors in Event details after bookings have been confirmed.
 We also reserve the right to cancel confirmed bookings.
-However, We will only cancel your confirmed booking 8 weeks or less before departure where you have failed to make full payment on time or as a result of circumstances outside Our control/force majeure as defined in clause 12 below.
-Such changes will normally be minor, but may be material – for example, but not limited to, a change of scheduled departure time by more than 12 hours, a change of airport except between airports serving the same city, a change to a lower standard of accommodation, or a radical change of itinerary.
+However, We will only cancel your confirmed booking ten weeks or less before departure, or six weeks for a UK trip, where you have failed to make full payment on time or as a result of circumstances outside Our control/force majeure as defined in clause 12 below.
+Such changes will normally be minor, but may be material – for example, but not limited to, a change of departure date, a change of scheduled departure time by more than 12 hours, a change of airport except between airports serving the same city, a change to a lower standard of accommodation, or a radical change of itinerary.

-- If there is a material change or a cancellation, DTC will try to inform you and the Partner as soon as practicable and will offer you the choice of:
+- If DTC makes a material change or a cancellation to your Event, DTC will try to inform you and the Partner (if applicable) as soon as practicable and will offer you the choice of:

 - accepting the changed arrangements or